What you will learn:

 What Exactly Are Omega-3 Fatty Acids?

 There are 11 different types of omega-3s and they all have slightly different roles in the body, though there are some overlapping characteristics.
-However, there are three omega-3 that are considered the most important, and they include:
+However, there are three omega-3 that is considered the most important, and they include:

 - EPA (eicosapentaenoic acid) – EPA is responsible for reducing inflammation, supporting heart health, and improving mood.